mitranim/codex/readme.md

 ## API Reference

+Most public functions exposed by the package take existing words as input.
+Words must consist of known glyphs, as defined by the sound sets in [`sounds.go`](sounds.go) or by custom sets passed into a Traits object (see the [reference](#type-traits)).
+If an invalid word is encountered, an error is returned.

 ### `Words([]string) (Set, error)`

 Returns the entire set of synthetic words that may be derived from the given